pohlm01/master-thesis/4_comparison.typ

 Together with the length of the inclusion proof, they determine the size of the authentication related cryptography.
 The size of the inclusion proof logarithmically depends on the number of certificates in a batch.
 To estimate the size for the inclusion proof, we checked the number of active certificates for the biggest @ca, Let's Encrypt.
-According to their own statistics, there exists about 420 million active certificates in October 2024, which matches with observations based on certificate transparency logs @merkle_town @lets_encrypt_stats.
+According to their statistics, there exists about 420 million active certificates in October 2024, which matches with observations based on certificate transparency logs @merkle_town @lets_encrypt_stats.
 The logs further show that there are around one billion active certificates in total.
 For the first estimate of the proof length, we take Let's Encrypt's recommendation to renew certificates every 60 days.
 Knowing that certificates issued by Let's Encrypt are always valid for 90 days, we can deduce that there exist around $420 dot 10^9 dot 60/90 = 280 dot 10^9$ authenticating parties using the services of Let's Encrypt.